pauldmccarthy/fsleyes/userdoc/plot_views.rst

 the :ref:`one available in orthographic/lightbox views
 <ortho_lightbox_views_overlay_list>`.
 It simply displays a list of all loaded
-overlays, and allows you to toggle on and off the data series associated with each overlay, by clicking the eye button next to each overlay's name.
+overlays, and allows you to toggle on and off the data series associated with each overlay, by clicking the |eye_icon| button next to each overlay's name.

 .. _plot_views_plot_toolbar: